 The National Association of Worksite Health Centers provides its members with information and analysis on legal and legislative issues and developments impacting employer-sponsored onsite health, fitness, pharmacy and wellness centers.
 If you're interested in getting involved in future activities relating to any of these efforts, please contact Larry Boress at Lboress@nawhc.org.

-EFFORTS TO CHANGE THE IRS CODE RELATED TO ONSITE CLINICS
+EFFORTS TO CHANGE THE IRS CODE RELATED TO ONSITE HEALTH CENTERs

-NAWHC is participating in efforts by a coalition of business organizations to change the IRS code as relates to HSAs and the provisions in the code impacting onsite clinics.
-Among many other areas, the bill proposes to expand the types of services that could be offered through an onsite clinic, as well as to remove the requirement that people with an HSA plan have to pay some "fair market value" for the services they receive in the clinic.
+NAWHC is participating in efforts by a coalition of business organizations to change the IRS code as relates to HSAs and the provisions in the code impacting onsite health centers.
+Among many other areas, the bill proposes to expand the types of services that could be offered through an onsite health center, as well as to remove the requirement that people with an HSA plan have to pay some "fair market value" for the services they receive in the clinic.

 The leadership of NAWHC, as well as the clinic vendor community, were solicited to submit comments and recommendations for the provisions,definitions and language within the proposed bill.
 A copy of our comments, as well as a draft of the bill, are included below.
 On March 22, James Gelfand, Senior Vice President, Health Policy for the ERISA Industry Committee (ERIC) briefed the membership and the clinic vendor community on the status of the legislation.